ibmresilient/resilient-community-apps/resilientsystems.com/README.md

+# REST API Examples

+## acknowledge_all_messages

+Tool to acknowledge all pending actions on all messages destinations using Resilient REST API

 ## add_group

 Circuits example showing how to change incident owner/members based on severity.

+# Resilient Circuits Examples (Action Module)

+## invite_user

+A simple example showing how to invite a user into Resilient using the Resilient REST API

 ## dependent_fields

 Circuits example showing how to make a field dependent on two other fields.

-## invite_user

-A simple example showing how to invite a user into Resilient using the Resilient REST API

 ## new_incident